julelang/manual/src/std/jule-constant-lit.md

 	Text:   str
 }
 ```
-An error for literal parsing.
+An error for literal parsing\.